roman-smirnov/problems-vs-algorithms/explaination.md

 Our algorithm performs a single pass over the input array, plus a number of swaps which is at worst the size of the input.
 Therefore, the overall worst case runtime complexity of our algorithm is O(n).
 ### Space Complexity
-The algorithm performs the sort in-place, hence its space complexity is O(n).
+The algorithm performs the sort in-place and only uses a constant number of variables, hence its space complexity is O(1).

 ## Autocomplete with Tries
 We store the characters in the trie data structure and perform search operation on it
 ### Time Complexity
 All operations on the trie are done in O(n) time
 ### Space Complexity
-The trie, and therefore the overall, space complexity is O(n)
+We construct and hold the trie separately from the input string.
+Therefore, the overall space complexity is O(n).

 ## Max and Min in a Unsorted Array
 We traverse the list and simultaneously maintain the current argmax  and argmin of the array
 ### Time Complexity
 We perform a single pass over the array, hence the runtime complexity is O(n)
 ### Space Complexity
-The space complexity is O(n) since we do not store anything beyond the array itself and a few extra constant variables/
+The space complexity is O(1) since we do not store anything beyond the input array itself and an extra constant number of variables variables.

 ## Http Router